deestbie/console-docs/docs/venom/publishlivestream.md

 | Stream Share URL    | Input the meta URL that will upload when a video is shared on an external site.
 This option is applicable if "Can users share your video?" is set to Yes. |
 | Stream Meta URL    | Input the meta URL that will upload when a video is shared on an external site.
 This option is applicable if "Can users share your video?" is set to Yes. |

-## Step 2: Configure Video Security
+## Step 6: Configure Video Security

 Throughout the publishing cycle, your videos will require different levels of security for access, downloading, and sharing to social networks.
 Video access levels include:

 * **Private** - Video can be accessed by the console user who uploaded it.
 * **Internal** - Video can be accessed by the console administrator and designated console users.
 * **Public** - Video is visible to external consumers and can be accessed by console administrator and designated console users.
-* The default setting is *Private*.

 **As a best practice, set your video to private for the initial upload.
 You will need to add key art and set the broadcast time in post upload activities.**

 **To configure video security:**

-1. Go to the **Who can see your video?** section.
+1. Go to **Visibility**.
-2. Select a radio button to set the access level.
+2. Select an option box to set the access level.

-## Step 3: Set Stream Projection

-Indicate what type of video you will be uploading.

-* Flat - This mode supports Monoscopic 360° videos.
-This video type is typically filmed with a single camera and stitched together to form a single equirectangular video.
-* Spherical _ This video type is usually filmed using two or more cameras and supports the use of HMD devices.
-Characteristics include:
-   * Uses stereoscopic technique to render images so there is a slight offset between your left and right eye.
-   * This view creates and impression of depth a full 360 experience.

-**To set video projection:**

-1. Go to **Video Projection?**.
-2. Select a radio button to set video projection (i.e., Spherical or Flat).

-**To set video projection:**

-1. Go to **Video Category Type**.
-2. From the drop-down select a category.

-## Step 4: Set Start Time and Duration
+## Step 7: Set Start Time and Duration

 The time you set your video to broadcast is based on many factors.
 For example:

 * You arrangements with web providers to post your video at a designated time.
 * You have considerations relating to the geographical area / time zone where your video will be initially broadcast.
 * You may be sequencing the premiere of a video based on an event or product launch, etc.
-* If your video security is set to Private or Internal, set your video to "Public" in the **Video Information > Who can see your video?** section prior to the Broadcast time.
+* If your video security is set to Private or Internal, set it to "Public" prior to the defined start time.

 **To set video start time and duration:**

-1. Go to **Settings > Start**.
+1. Go to **Settings > Start Time**.
 3. Select the down arrow to load the calendar popup, then set the date and time the video will broadcast.
 3. In **Duration (In Minutes)** specify a number that indicates estimated maximum live stream play time in minutes (e.g., 60 for 60 minutes).
 3. If you are ready to publish the video, select **Review** to continue, or **Save for Later** to commit your changes and resume publishing this video at a later time.
 Your video will display in the Production Area on the **Home**. page.
-4. Make sure your video is set to "Public" in the **Who can see your video?** before the broadcast time.
+4. Make sure your video is set to "Public" in the **Visibility** before the defined start time.

-## Part 4: Review, Test, and Publish Video

-## Step 1: Review Video Details
+## Step 8: Review Video Details

 The Video Details section allows you to review the current settings assigned to the video.
 You can also test / play the video in the Content Console, or use the embed a video link to test the video.